 The permit establishes effluent limits for the end of pipe, which are protective of the designated uses for class 3B waters as defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
 These include aquatic life other than fish, recreation, agriculture, wildlife, industry and scenic value.
 Water quality based effluent limits for this permit are based on standards which are intended to protect for the above listed designated uses and reflect the application of "tier 1" antidegradation protection.
-Tier 1 antidegradation protection is the basic level of protection which applies to all waters of the state, as described in the Wyoming Surface Water Quality Standards "Implementation Policies for Antidegradation."
+Tier 1 antidegradation protection is the basic level of protection that applies to all waters of the state, as described in the Wyoming Surface Water Quality Standards "Implementation Policies for Antidegradation."

-Sulfide Monitoring: Based on a review of this permit application, WDEQ determined that there is a potential for exceedance of sulfide-hydrogen sulfide standards.
-For sulfide-hydrogen sulfide, the permit requires monitoring at the outfall(s) and the receiving stream below the outfall(s) once every two months.
-Monitoring at downstream monitoring point 1 (DMP1, listed in Table 1, in Part I (B) (12) of the permit) is necessary to determine impacts, if any, on the receiving stream for sulfide-hydrogen sulfide.
+Total Sulfide Monitoring: Based on a review of this permit application, WDEQ determined that there is a potential for exceedance of sulfide-hydrogen sulfide standards.
+For sulfide-hydrogen sulfide, the permit requires monitoring at the outfall(s) and the receiving stream below the outfall(s) once every two months for total sulfide.
+Note that water quality standards are based on sulfide-hydrogen sulfide, but monitoring for total sulfide is required because conventional laboratory methods only detect total sulfide.
+Monitoring at downstream monitoring points (DMP, location(s) listed in Table 1, in Part I (B) (12) of the permit) is necessary to determine impacts, if any, on the receiving stream for sulfide-hydrogen sulfide.
 Results are to be reported twice-yearly and if no effluent from this facility reaches the downstream monitoring point during an entire sampling period, then "no discharge" is to be reported from the DMP that period.
 The DMP is not a compliance point.
-It is intended only as a location to gather downstream water quality data.

-Data collected at location DMP1 will be evaluated by WDEQ on an ongoing basis in order to determine if effluent from this facility conforms to the following chemical characteristics at the DMP location:
+The intent of the DMP is only as a location to gather downstream water quality data and determine, if possible, a correlation between total sulfide and sulfide-hydrogen sulfide.
+The water quality based standard for hydrogen sulfide is 2 μ g/L. WDEQ will evaluate data collected at location DMP1 on an ongoing basis in order to determine if effluent from this facility impacts the receiving stream with sulfide-hydrogen sulfide: